Probing an MeV-Scale Scalar Boson in Association with a TeV-Scale Top-Quark Partner at the LHC: Discussion

 We considered the specific example of a new gauge group $U(1)_{T3R}$, in which the dark Higgs is a light (sub-GeV) particle that couples to a heavy new vector-like quark.
 This new fermion appears as the seesaw partner of the top quark, and appears as part of the UV completion of the low-energy model.
 But this scenario was introduced as a toy-model, and the basic idea will generalize to other models.

+We also note that other, related channels can also be used to detect low mass scalars produced in conjunction with new heavy particles.
 For example, if the scalar is slightly heavier than the range considered here, decays to $\mu^+ \mu^-$ will be possible.
 This channel should also provide good detection prospects.
 It would be interesting to study these prospects in a future work.